PrateekAdhikaree/RuntimeEnvironment/README.md

 Runtime Environment Inc. will create a platform that will help achieve better standards by continuous monitoring of members, equipment, scheduling, special services, accounting, marketing, reporting and more in the international level as well.

+## Installation/Execution

+- Download the project
+- Load _root/Runtime Environment_ on Netbeans or similar IDE as a project
+- Run

 ## Features:

 ### Role-based access: